-In 1791, George Washington visited this elegant, grand mansion, then residence of one of South Carolina's most influential politicians, John Rutledge, and now a National Historic Landmark with spacious accommodations within the main house.
+In 1791, George Washington visited this elegant mansion, then residence of one of South Carolina's most influential politicians, John Rutledge; you can follow in his footsteps by booking one of the spacious accommodations within this National Historic Landmark.
 (Nos.
-6, 8, and 11 are the most appealing.)
-The building has a New Orleans–esque exterior with wrought-iron architectural details, and inside, parquet floors sit beneath 14-foot ceilings adorned with plaster
+6, 8, and 11 in the main building are the most appealing.)
+The New Orleans–esque exterior has wrought-iron architectural details, and inside, parquet floors sit beneath 14-foot ceilings adorned with plaster

 moldings.
 Families gravitate to the privacy and quiet of the two carriage houses overlooking the shaded brick courtyard.
 A scrumptious afternoon tea is served in the former ballroom.
-Breakfast—Continental as well as at least one hot item—can be taken in the ballroom, courtyard, or your room.
+Breakfast—continental as well as at least one hot item—can be taken in the ballroom, the elegant but simple courtyard, or your room.